 Easy Kung Pao Chicken Recipe with moist chicken, crisp zucchini, crunchy water chestnuts and peanuts, and vibrant peppers in a sweet and savory sauce.
-All the bold flavors of your favorite restaurant takeout cooked in one pan and in under 30 minutes!
+All the bold flavors of your favorite restaurant takeout ready in one pan and in under 30 minutes!

-What is Kung Pao Chicken?
+What is Kung Pao Chicken

 Kung Pao chicken is a Chinese stir-fry made with marinated chicken, roasted peanuts, vegetables, dried red chiles tossed in a spicy, fragrant sauce.
+This easy recipe uses simple ingredients you probably already have in your pantry or can easily find in neighborhood grocery stores.
+Ready in minutes and cooks in one pan, it delivers restaurant flavors without a lot of effort.

-Although authentic Kung Pao (also transcribed as Kung Po) derives its distinctive flavor from Sichuan peppercorns, this Szechuan dish has been heavily adapted over the years to accommodate western tastes and availability of ingredients.
+Although authentic Kung Pao (also transcribed as Kung Po) derives its distinctive flavor from Sichuan peppercorns, this Szechuan dish has been heavily adapted over the years to accommodate western tastes and the availability of ingredients.

-I find plain steamed rice the perfect canvas for the spicy flavors of the dish but if you want to recreate the full takeout experience at home, make it a combo and check out my shrimp fried rice recipe complete with helpful tips plus my Panda Express chow mein which is a spot-on copycat!
+I find plain steamed rice the perfect canvas for the spicy flavors of the dish, but if you want to recreate the full takeout experience at home, make it a combo and check out my shrimp fried rice recipe, complete with helpful tips plus my Panda Express chow mein which is a spot-on copycat!

 Ingredients